NVIDIA/Fuser/doc/dev/tma.md

 After having scheduled a TMA domain, the next step is to define box.
 There are two ways of defining box: partitioning and compositing.

-#### Define box by partitioning
+#### The canonical way to define box

+The canonical way to define box is by partitioning.
-Defining box by partitioning is as simple as: select an IterDomain in the TMA domain, then inner split that IterDomain by the box size of that dimension.
+It is as simple as: select an IterDomain in the TMA domain, then inner split that IterDomain by the box size of that dimension.

 We call this split expression a "*boxing split*", the input of this split a "*partitioned IterDomain*",